RongWroom/headshots/README.md

+> This project was originally based on [astriaai/headshots-starter](https://github.com/astriaai/headshots-starter).
+> Modified for personal use by Dan Dan Photography.

 # 👨‍💼 [Headshot AI](https://headshots-starter.vercel.app/) - Professional Headshots with AI (powered by Astria.ai)

 Introducing Headshot AI, an open-source project from [Astria](https://www.astria.ai/) that generates Professional AI Headshots in minutes.